EKZ Records: A Sonic Vision Two Decades in the Making

 Can you describe the moment when you realized your vision for a record label could become a reality?
 What were the initial steps you took to establish EKZ Records?

-I already had my own small company that I used to produce TV programs.
+I already owned a small post-production company specializing in TV programs and similar projects.
 So, it was natural to just combine the two and change the company name to EKZ Records.
 It felt really good to finally take that step.

 How do you approach the selection of artists and music for EKZ Records?
 What qualities do you look for that resonate with your vision?